pimalaya/core/keyring/README.md

 - [NGI Zero Entrust](https://nlnet.nl/project/Pimalaya/) in 2023
 - [NGI Zero Core](https://nlnet.nl/project/Pimalaya-PIM/) in 2024 *(still ongoing)*

+All the credits go to [`keyring-rs`](https://github.com/hwchen/keyring-rs).
+The maintainers are doing a great job there, consider supporting them first.

-If you appreciate the project, feel free to donate using one of the following providers:
+That said, if you appreciate this project, feel free to donate using one of the following providers:

 [![GitHub](https://img.shields.io/badge/-GitHub%20Sponsors-fafbfc?logo=GitHub%20Sponsors)](https://github.com/sponsors/soywod)
 [![Ko-fi](https://img.shields.io/badge/-Ko--fi-ff5e5a?logo=Ko-fi&logoColor=ffffff)](https://ko-fi.com/soywod)